waku-org/pm/FURPS/application/segmentation.md

 ## Performance

-1. The payload overhead does not exceed 12.5% + 100 bytes.
+1. The payload overhead does not exceed 12.5% overall, and 100 bytes per segment.

 ## Supportability